Become a Member for as little as $4/mo and enjoy unlimited reading of TSLL blog.

 —Nigel Slater’s new collection w/Perfumer H for the senses, A Feast

-Nigel Slater has been busy this autumn, and now he is stepping into a collaboration for Perfumer H to create his own line of candles, teas, soaps, incense and of course, parfum.
+Nigel Slater has been busy this autumn, and now he is stepping into a collaboration faith Perfumer H to create his own line of candles, teas, soaps, incense and of course, parfum.
 Named A Feast, this limited collection “is a celebration of how food and smell unite people together, in collaboration with ‘cook who writes’ Nigel Slater.”
 Shop the entire collection here.

 —A Pub for All Seasons: A Yearlong Journey in Search for the Perfect British Local by Adrian Tierney-Jones

-Okay, travelers who love to wander about the countryside and of Britain, this is the book for us!
+Okay, travelers who love to wander about the countryside of Britain, this is the book for us!
 Released just this past September from award-winning journalist and beer-expert Adrian Tierney-Jones, A Pub for All Seasons finds the author jaunting around the country over the course of a year after the world opened back up following Covid.

 “From mellow, gentle pubs in autumn and dim, cosy spots in winter to bright, lively bars in spring and wondrous, buzzing gardens in summer, Adrian speaks to locals and landlords, hears unique sounds and stories, and samples food, drink and atmosphere.
 He watches the wild and beautiful similarities, differences between pubs, and notices how they all shift, tonally, throughout the year”.